Academany/FabAcademy-Handbook/basic_fab_academy_course_info.md

 Local Instructors and Gurus are also required to attend the weekly prep meeting on Wednesdays 8:30 AM EST, 30 minutes before the start of class.

-## Weekly Homework Reviews / Help Sessions (Experiential 2016)
+## Weekly Regional Reviews / Help Sessions

 Homework review sessions led by Gurus will be staggered according to global time.
-Exact time will be confirmed by the SN Gurus.
+Exact time will be confirmed by the Supernode Gurus.

 All sessions take place on the MCU conferencing system on channel 4 - Class.
 More information on this in the section below entitled "Video Conferencing".